Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning

 where $\lambda_i$ are the negative eigenvalues of the partially transposed density matrix $\rho^{T_B}$ associated with the given bipartition $A|B$ of the whole system.
 The partial transpose operation for its density matrix $\rho_{AB} = \sum_{i,j,r,s}a_{i,r}a^*_{j,s}\ket{i}_{A}\bra{j}_{A}\otimes\ket{r}_{B}\bra{s}_{B}$, with respect to the subsystem $B$ is defined as:

 The negativity metric $Neg(.)$ is based on the PPT separability criterion.\cite{Peres, Horodeccy} It states, that non-negative eigenvalues of the partially transposed density matrix are the necessary condition of separability.
-However, it is the sufficient condition only for $2\times2$ or $2\times3$ systems.
-In case of larger systems, one can be certain that if the negativity is larger than zero (NPT states), then the state is entangled.
+However, it is a sufficient condition only for $2\otimes2$ or $2\otimes3$ systems.
+In the case of larger systems, one can be certain that if the negativity is larger than zero (NPT states), then the state is entangled.
 On the other hand, if the negativity is equal to zero (PPT states) it is not always true that the state is separable, i.e. we may have PPTES.

-There exists some other methods of calculating entanglement, for instance entanglement of formation or entanglement witnesses, however they are far more complex (time\--con\-sum\-ing) because they require optimization in high-dimensional spaces \cite{wooters,Carvalho, PhysRevA.62.052310}, and therefore impractical to use in case of large datasets.
-All in all, one arrives with analytical methods which are either hard to calculate or sufficient only for pure states or low-dimensional mixed states.
-On the other hand, there exist numerical algorithms, which are able to qualify the entanglement after a finite time with a desired precision~\cite{geomQE, Doherty_2002, Hulpke_2005}.
-That is why, artificial neural networks, which are also approximate numerical methods, are supposed to cope with this task.
+There exist some other methods of calculating entanglement, for instance entanglement of formation or entanglement witnesses, however they are far more complex (time\--con\-sum\-ing) because they require optimization in high-dimensional spaces \cite{wooters,Carvalho, PhysRevA.62.052310}, and therefore impractical to use in case of large datasets.
+All in all, one arrives with analytical methods that are either hard to calculate or sufficient only for pure states or low-dimensional mixed states.
+On the other hand, there exist numerical algorithms, which are able to qualify the entanglement after a finite time with a desired precision~\cite{geomQE, Doherty_2002, Hulpke_2005}, however, our attempts to use them as \textit{numerical} labels were rather unsuccessful due to a problem with convergence of these algorithms.
+That is why artificial NNs, which are also approximate numerical methods, but statistical in nature, are supposed to cope with this task.